DragonSenses/Algorithms/LeetCode/18-4sum/problem.md

 - Implementation for `fourSum` with `kSum` function
   - It handles large integers and prevents overflow by using `long` data type for calculations.

+fix(#18): Handle overflow in 4Sum implementation

+Resolved an issue where the conditions `nums[start] * k > target` and `nums[nums.length - 1] * k < target` were incorrect for large values and negative targets.
+Updated to handle potential overflows more carefully.

 ```java
 import java.util.ArrayList;
 import java.util.Arrays;